 If you default on your loan and the lender somehow doesn’t get enough from the sale of the car to pay off your balance, you’re still on the hook for the difference.
 This usually doesn’t happen because the loan value is often lower than what the lender values the car.
 But it can happen if the estimate is off.

-An auto title loan can be the last resort for people with bad credit and “when you have tried all other options to get the amount of money you need,” says Winchar.
+“A title loan can be the last resort for people with a bad credit history who have exhausted all other options to get the amount of money you need,” says Winchar.
 If you choose to go this route, make sure you exhaust all your other options first.

 “Look at selling a few things if possible to get that cash, or at least lower the amount you will be needing should you go to a car title loan company for help,” Winchar adds.